 A robot squid can match the energy efficiency of real animals, and could be useful for designing next-generation submarines.

-True squid have small fins that they use for careful maneuvering, but when a large burst of speed is required they suck in and eject water to propel themselves.
-Researchers have been trying for some time to build a robot squid that mimics this jet-like behavior.
-Today a team led by Gabriel Weymouth at the University of Southampton in the UK, he discovered a way to increase the efficiency of these robots, to inspire the submarine of the future.
+True squid have small fins that they use for careful maneuvering, but when a large burst of speed is required they suck in and expel water to propel themselves.
+Researchers have been trying for a while to build a robot squid that mimics this jet-like behavior.
+Today a team led by Gabriel Weymouth at the University of Southampton, UK, has discovered a way to increase the efficiency of these robots, to inspire the submarine of the future.

 The squid robot

-Weymouth and his colleagues created an umbrella-like robot with eight 3D printed plastic slats covered in a rubber membrane.
-The Robot Squid Flexes outward to suck up water and contracts to expel it, providing the necessary thrust to move.
+Weymouth and his colleagues created an umbrella-like robot with eight 3D-printed plastic ribs covered by a rubber membrane.
+The robot squid flexes outwards to suck in water and contracts to expel it, providing the push needed to move.

 The researchers experimented with operating the robot at a range of different opening and closing frequencies.
 They then compared its energy input and output to measure its efficiency.

 The team found that firing pulses of water at the machine's natural resonance (the frequency at which the robot naturally tends to work) has seen efficiency achieved 100 times greater with respect to higher or lower speeds, corresponding to the

 most efficient squid found in nature.

 It is enormously better.
 We almost don't believe it.
 There will certainly be a weaknessGabriel Weymouth, University of Southampton